DawnDeWaay/tdd-amplify-react/README.md

 ## Backend API

-Now that we have user authentication hooked up we need to add the ability for customer to get their "notes to show up on their mobile phone browser too".
-This means that we can not use local storage on the user's computer anymore.
-Instead we need to build backend [API](https://en.wikipedia.org/wiki/API) that will store notes independently from the frontend code.
+Now that we have user authentication hooked up, we need to add the ability for customer to get their "notes to show up on their mobile phone browser too".
+This means that we can't use local storage on the user's computer anymore.
+Instead we need to build a backend [API](https://en.wikipedia.org/wiki/API) that will store notes independently from the frontend code.

 - Run `amplify add api` at the root of your project